SHEN-Cheng/SHEN-Cheng.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a researcher working on the near-surface wind speed change at Regional Climate Group [(RCG)](http://rcg.gvc.gu.se/) in University Gothenburg.
+👨🏻‍💻 I'm a climatologist working on the near-surface wind speed change at the Regional Climate Group [(RCG)](http://rcg.gvc.gu.se/), University Gothenburg.

-🔬 My research interests are wind speed change and wind energy, my work aims to find the potential causes to changes in wind speed and wind extreme events, using a combination of observationas, reanalysis and simulation models.
+🔬 My research focuses on near-surface wind speed changes, particularly understanding the driving factors behind shifts in wind speeds and extreme wind events.
+Using a combination of observations, reanalysis datasets, and simulation models, I aim to provide insights that benefit the fields of wind energy and climate impact assessments.
+I am passionate about exploring the relationship between wind climatology and renewable energy, and how evolving wind patterns affect wind energy potential.
+My research contributes to global efforts to mitigate climate change through more effective utilization of wind resources.

-📽️ Collaborations are welcome.
+📽️ Collaborations are always welcome, feel free to get in touch!

 # Featured research